Alfred L. Shoemaker, J. William Frey, and Don Yoder Professor of Germanic Linguistics

 Hometown: Minneapolis, MN and Oakland, CA

 Mark Louden is a linguist who received his training in Germanic linguistics at Cornell University.
 A fluent speaker of Pennsylvania Dutch, he has published extensively on this language and other German-American varieties, as well as Yiddish.
-In addition to his position as the Alfred L. Shoemaker, J. William Frey, and Don Yoder Professor of Germanic Linguistics, he directs the Max Kade Institute for German-American Studies and is affiliated with the Religious Studies Program, the Mosse/Weinstein Center for Jewish Studies, and the Department of Linguistics.
-He serves as an interpreter and cultural mediator for Amish in multiple settings.
+In addition to his position as the Alfred L. Shoemaker, J. William Frey, and Don Yoder Professor of Germanic Linguistics in the Department of German, Nordic, and Slavic+, he directs the Max Kade Institute for German-American Studies and is affiliated with the Religious Studies and Language Sciences programs and the Mosse/Weinstein Center for Jewish Studies.
+He serves as an interpreter and cultural mediator for Plain people (Amish and traditional Mennonites) in multiple settings, especially health care.

 The German Presence in Wisconsin